Hakone: Climate

-Hakone has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Hakone has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Hakone is 13.3 °C. The average annual rainfall is 2221 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.0 °C, and lowest in January, at around 2.9 °C.

 Demographics

-Per Japanese census data, the population of Hakone has grown relatively steadily until the 1970s and is now slightly declining.
+Per Japanese census data, the population of Hakone peaked around the year 1970 and has declined since.

 History

-Hakone is the location of a noted Shinto shrine, the Hakone Gongen, which is mentioned in Heian period literature.
-During the Genpei War, Minamoto no Yoritomo prayed at this shrine for victory over his enemies, after his defeat at the Battle of Ishibashiyama, which was fought in neighboring Manazuru.
+Hakone is the location of the Hakone Gongen, a noted Shinto shrine which is mentioned in Heian period literature.
+During the Genpei War, after his defeat at the Battle of Ishibashiyama in neighboring Manuzuru, Minamoto no Yoritomo prayed at this shrine for victory over his enemies.

 As with the rest of Sagami Province, the area came under the control of the later Hōjō clan of Odawara during the Sengoku period.
 After the start of the Edo period, Hakone-juku was a post station on the Tōkaidō highway connecting Edo with Kyoto.
 It was also the site of a major barrier and official checkpoint on the route known as the Hakone Checkpoint (ja:箱根関, Hakone sekisho), which formed the border of the Kantō region.
 Under the Tokugawa shogunate, all travellers entering and leaving Edo along the Tōkaidō were stopped here by officials and their travel permits and baggage were examined to enforce Tokugawa laws that restricted the travel of women and weapons.

 After the start of the Meiji Restoration, Hakone became a part of the short-lived Ashigara Prefecture before becoming part of Ashigarashimo District in Kanagawa prefecture in August 1876.
 Hakone attained town status in 1889.
 The imperial household established the summer Hakone Imperial Villa close to the lake.
 During the Meiji period, the area developed into a summer resort for the wealthy of Tokyo and the foreign settlement in Yokohama.

-After merger with five neighboring towns and villages in September 1956, it reached its present boundaries.
+After a merger with five neighboring towns and villages in September 1956, it reached its present boundaries.